EAN1119/billing-system/README.md

 Ahmad Eszran - Billing System (Testing on new joiner for Jantzen CRM)

 - Users can Register & Login as "Admin"
+- Admin create "Account" first
+- Then, "Order" & "Invoice" can be created

 - Admin can: